marcnass/MasterAdvice/README.md

 Of course, it wasn't 100% sunshine and roses, but it was a lot of fun, very educational, and I ended up signing on for a Master Thesis in Industry with them for next semester!

+It turns out though, knowing git and having good branching/interactive rebasing discipline is super useful - and a good way to be in your supervisor's good books!
+Being familiar with rudimentary Linux knowledge and bash scripting will help you out of most annoying bugs and repetitive tasks too, so work on that!
+I also tried learning Vim... didn't see much of a productivity uptick (but weeklies and time tracking did help, as sad as that sounds).

 ## Other Activities <a name="Other"></a>
 Was at EPFL Xplore during my MA2-3, which was fun!
 But starting W9, I didn't really have the time to work as much as I should have.
 Beware the MA2 end of semester crunch, I guess!